Metalefs/Swagger-Scaffold-Typescript/README.md

   - For **POST** requests, the prefix is `Create`.
 For `/posts`, the request file will be `CreatePostRequest.ts`.
   - **PUT** requests will have the prefix `Update`, and **DELETE** requests will have the prefix `Delete`.

-- **File Extension**: The generated files will use the `.ts` extension.
-You can change this to `.js`, `.json`, or any other extension if your project uses a different file type.

 ### How it Works

 When you run the SwaggerStruct command with this configuration: